alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```

-set-speed and speed are working on the LOCALS shared with test.
+set-speed and speed are working on the LOCALS array shared with test.

 Accessor words *could* do a lot more, like checking that the given speed is valid etc.